BlockDevsUnited/NFT-Tutorial/README-for-RemixIDE.md

 1. Open [Remix IDE](https://remix.ethereum.org/) in Web Browser

-1. Add a workspace and name is "Week 1"
+1. Add a workspace and name it "Week 1"

 1. Delete all files and folders except for empty contracts folder.